 In comparing Venmo vs. PayPal, we looked first at the users each served.
 We also looked at what each charged, how easy the service was to use, what protections each offered, and how well each service was reviewed.

-Both services are owned by PayPal, but we found that PayPal is by far the more robust, secure, and safe option for processing online payments.
-For sending money quickly and easily to friends and family, however, Venmo has PayPal beat.
+In general, although both services are owned by PayPal, PayPal is by far the more robust, secure, and safe option for processing online payments.
+For sending money quickly and easily to friends and family, however, Venmo is the better choice.